univec-ai/postvec/web/download.md

 ## Hosting note

-If this page later moves to another bucket or a dedicated `postvec` GitHub repository, the filenames and image tags stay the same.
-The selector above reads `univec-ai/stack` releases tagged `postvec-v*`.
+The selector reads `univec-ai/stack` releases tagged `postvec-v*`.
+If packages later move to a dedicated repository or object store, the artifact identity and image-tag scheme remain the compatibility contract.